 - Set up your SMSF, making sure that the wording of the trust deed is compliant with UK pension regulations and that the SMSF is correctly set up under Australian law.

-- Lodge a request for your SMSF to be registered as a QROPS with HMRC – this can be done online, and in order to do so you will need to provide the details of your SMSF along with its trust deed.
+- Lodge a request for the SMSF to be registered as a ROPS with HMRC – this can be done online, and in order to do so you will need to provide the details of your SMSF, along with its trust deed.

-- Once/if your SMSF is registered as a QROPS, obtain, complete, and submit the required paperwork to release your UK pension and have it transferred to your SMSF.
+- If the request is approved, then once your SMSF is registered as a ROPS, obtain, complete, and submit the required paperwork to release your UK pension and have it transferred to your SMSF.

-Once you reach 55 (Britain’s current preservation age), you can simply have the money paid out into an Australian or British bank account.
+Once you reach 55 (Britain’s current preservation age), you can simply have the money paid out from your UK pension scheme into an Australian or British bank account.
 However, both options might have tax implications:

-- If you choose to have your whole pension paid out into an Australian bank account (which only some pension providers will do), the UK government warns you may be subject to fees or other financial penalty.
+- If you choose to have your whole pension paid out into an Australian bank account (which only some pension providers will allow), the UK government warns you may be subject to fees or other financial penalties.

 The ATO advises that you may have to pay income tax on the applicable fund earnings component of the transfer (the earnings on your UK fund that have accrued since you became a resident of Australia).

-If you do not meet the above criteria, received the lump sum more than six months after gaining Australian residency or ceasing employment in the UK, and were an Australian resident when you received the payment, there may be tax implications.
+- “It has been more than six months since I became an Australian resident and/or since my foreign employment was terminated.”
+If you received the lump sum more than six months after gaining Australian residency or ceasing employment in the UK, and were an Australian resident when you received the payment, there may be tax implications.